-The tenant needs to transfer or assign to another business the rest of the term of years left on the lease, otherwise he’ll have to pay the rent for another six years.
-The tenant needs permission to assign the lease and this is given by way of a Licence to assign signed by the landlord, the out-going tenant and the in-coming tenant.
+The tenant needs to transfer or assign their lease to another business for the rest of the term of years left on the lease, otherwise, they’ll have to pay the rent for another 6 years.
+The tenant needs permission to assign the lease and this is given by way of a Licence to assign signed by the landlord, the outgoing tenant and the incoming tenant.